-The general principles of IPC in residential aged care facilities1 include that all staff should be trained in basic IPC practices when they begin employment at the facility and at regular intervals (annually or more frequently, as required).
-Providers are reminded of the need to provide a basic level of IPC training to all staff at aged care facilities.
+The general principles of IPC in residential aged care facilities include that all staff should be trained in basic IPC practices, when they begin employment at the facility, and at regular intervals (annually or more frequently, as required).
+Providers are reminded to provide a basic level of IPC training to all staff at aged care facilities.